 A sticky substance on your tomato plants could indicate the presence of aphids.
 This is because aphids make honeydew, which is coveted by ants and other insects.

-A queue of ants is also an indicator or aphids.
+A queue of ants is also an indication that you have aphids.
 By the way, if you want to learn more about the strange, mutually beneficial chemistry between ants and aphids, check out this article.

 9. Look Out for Sooty Mold